-In 2012, 2011, and 2010, net periodic benefit cost for other postretirement benefits reflects a reduction of \$64, \$43, and \$39, respectively, related to the recognition of the federal subsidy awarded under Medicare Part D.
+(2) In 2012, 2011, and 2010, net periodic benefit cost for other postretirement benefits reflects a reduction of \$64, \$43, and \$39, respectively, related to the recognition of the federal subsidy awarded under Medicare Part D.

-In all periods presented, settlements were due to the payment of significant lump sum benefits and/or purchases of annuity contracts.
+(a) In all periods presented, settlements were due to the payment of significant lump sum benefits and/or purchases of annuity contracts.
+(4) In each exist of energy and the payment of significant lump sum benefits and/or purchases of annuity contracts.